mahdalina000/P2-TeknologiBigData-BatchPipeline/README.md

-# Enterprise Batch Pipeline with PySpark
+# PRATIKUM 2 - Enterprise Batch Pipeline with PySpark

 ## 📖 Project Overview
 This project implements an Enterprise-Scale Batch Data Processing Pipeline using PySpark.